sguimmara/coolfs/src/log/README.md

 #### log_set_level(int level)
 The current logging level can be set by using the `log_set_level()` function.
 All logs below the given level will not be written to `stderr`.
-By default the level is `LOG_TRACE`, such that nothing is ignored.
+By default the level is `log_debug`, such that nothing is ignored.

 #### log_add_fp(FILE *fp, int level)